Highlights Of The Program

 - Tracking mental health risk with passive monitoring to meet FUH7 and FUH30 compliance

-- Activating revenue by flagging risk in real time and preventing patient deterioration
+- Generating revenue by flagging risks in real time and preventing patient deterioration

 14:55 - 15:00